 Vehicle, Speed Restrictions Remain on Interstates in the Northwest Region

-The westbound lanes of Interstate 80 are closed between Exit 29 (Route 8, Franklin) in Venango County to Exit 42 (Route 173, Grove City/Sandy Lake) in Mercer County due to multiple crashes.
-The eastbound lanes are reopened after a closure in the same area.
+The westbound lanes of Interstate 80 between Exit 53 (Route 338, Knox) in Clarion County to Exit 42 (Route 38, Emlenton) in Venango County are reopened.
+Drivers should be aware of an additional closure on I-80 westbound in Clarion County.

+PennDOT is alerting motorists traveling in Erie County to New York to use Interstate 86 at the Interstate 90 interchange.
+New York has closed I-90 to all vehicles at the Pennsylvania state line.

 Under Tier 1 restrictions, the following vehicles are not permitted on affected roadways: